 |For help with Architectural, Structural, and Mechanical Drawings for all UWF Buildings or for Campus Maps, please contact Karon Pursell, firstname.lastname@example.org, 850-474-2760.||For help with Site and Survey Information on all UWF Campus, please contact Dan Parker, email@example.com, (850) 474-2817|

 Space Planning and Management

-Interior Building Signage: Requests for interior building signage must be initiated through the utilization of the .
+Interior Building Signage: Requests for interior building signage must be initiated through the utilization of Facilities Work Order.
 Interior signage designs will follow the standard design identified in the University of West Florida University Building Design & Construction Standards, "Section 10440 - Signage" The department’s Space Manager manages all interior signage projects.